Arunachal chief minister’s threat to remove Chakmas and Hajongs is the long tail of the Assam Accord

 After the partition of India-Pakistan, the fear of atrocities and persecution prompted many non-Muslims – mainly the Hindus – from the region known as East Pakistan to take refuge in the Indian states of West Bengal, Tripura and Assam.
 After the liberation war of 1971, East Pakistan became the independent nation of Bangladesh.

 In Assam, the migrants were seen as a threat to Assamese culture.
 They were also accused of occupying land belonging to locals.
 In 1979, the Assamese movement against the “others” led by the All Assam Students Union started.
-But this movement polarised communities across the North East, creating an sense of natives being pitted against outsiders.
+But this movement polarised communities across the North East, creating a sense of natives being pitted against outsiders.

 This resulted in communal profiling, labelling and racial discrimination.
 The region witnessed frequent ethnic clashes.
 Among the worst was the infamous Nellie massacre on February 14, 1983, in Assam’s Nagaon district in which 4,000 Bengali Muslims were murdered by Lalung tribes.